egodev2/MM_standard_compressed/README.md

 ## Installation

 If you play OOTR, **DO NOT use a single application (gossip stones tracker) for both games** .
 The reason is because some files are named after OOT in order to keep all functionalities such as dragging songs to its verified checks as weel keeping the hints consistent.
-Make sure to have applciation separated for each game.
+Make sure to have application separated for each game.

 1. Download the .zip file and extract it.